-IMPORTANT: Most questions come from the discussion board and under the weekly headings below.
+IMPORTANT: Most questions come from the reflection journals and quizzes and under the weekly headings below.
 You will do well, if you study the glossary and understand the concepts for each week's readings.
 To do well on the Multiple Choice section you must be taking notes on an ongoing basis.